serverpod/serverpod/README.md

 Monitor the database and external services that you are using.
 Write custom health checks and get notified when something goes wrong. _This feature is coming soon in the visual interface._

 ### Easy deployment
-We are working hard on creating deployment scripts for AWS and Google cloud.
+Serverpod comes with Terraform scripts for AWS which makes it very quick to deploy your server.
+We are still working on scripts for Google Cloud and other platforms.
 Please get in touch with us if you want to [contribute](https://docs.serverpod.dev/contribute).

+### Built in web server
+Serverpod comes with a built-in web server.
+This makes it very easy to share data for applications that need both an app and traditional web pages.
+You can also use the web server to create webhooks or generate custom REST APIs to communicate with 3rd party services. _The web server is still experimental and we are actively working on it_.